 Click on any of the links below to learn more about our communication services.

-Since 2000, the Stakeholder Engagement division at IMPAQ has successfully facilitated meetings, conferences, workshops, and trainings of all sizes.
+Since 2000, the Stakeholder Engagement division has successfully facilitated meetings, conferences, workshops, virtual events, and trainings of all sizes.
 Our team of seasoned professionals has supported events ranging from meetings of prestigious invitational advisory boards and strategic planning groups with as few as eight participants to major national conferences with more than 1,500 attendees.
+Additionally, the IMPAQ team successfully transitioned two large in-person conferences in 2020 to virtual events as a result of the coronavirus pandemic.

 Our team provides complete logistics support services, including: